 Apple did consider making iMessage available on Android to attract more users but concluded that doing so would “hurt us more than help us”.

 “iMessage on Android would simply serve to remove (an) obstacle to iPhone families giving their kids Android phones,” Apple’s Senior Vice President of Software Engineering, Craig Federighi, said recently.

 Google Messages on Android now allow users to properly see emoji reactions sent from the iPhone’s Messages app.

 Earlier, when an iPhone user reacted to an Android user’s message using an emoji, it appeared as a separate text message when received on Android, resulting in confusion.

 The latest update to Google Messages has prepared for a new way to handle the annoying iMessage reaction messages often seen in mixed group chats.

-In the newest beta update to Google Messages, the company has attempted to handle incoming iMessage reactions in a better and more seamless way.
+In the newest beta update to Google Messages, the company has attempted to handle incoming iMessage reactions better and more seamlessly.